WayneHe1221/WStorage/tools/ws-card-importer/README.md

 python tools/ws-card-importer/import_cards.py tools/ws-card-importer/sample_cards.csv
 ```

 By default the script writes to `composeApp/src/commonMain/resources/cards.json`.
-Use `--output`
+When this default
+location is used the tool also mirrors the file to `composeApp/src/androidMain/assets/cards.json`
-to write elsewhere, and `--pretty` for a formatted JSON file.
-The script automatically creates the
+so Android builds include the same dataset.
+Use `--output` to write elsewhere, and `--pretty` for a
-output directory if it is missing.
+formatted JSON file.
+The script automatically creates the output directory if it is missing.

 When new data becomes available: